modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 	- "Summarizing therefore, it can be stated that all the results so far attained with the electron-impact method agree very closely with Bohr’s theory and in particular that they verify experimentally Bohr’s interpretation of the series terms as a measure of the energy of the atom in its various stationary states."

-!!! tip "A.H.
-Compton (1892-1962)."
+!!! tip "1927 Physics Nobel Prize."
 	WORK: "According to Einstein’s photoelectric effect theory, light consists of quanta, “packages” with definite energies corresponding to certain frequencies.
 A light quantum is called a photon.
-When Arthur Compton directed X-ray photons onto a metal surface in 1922, electrons were emancipated and the X-rays’ wavelength increased because some of the incident photon energy was transferred to the electrons.
+When Arthur Compton (1892-1962) directed X-ray photons onto a metal surface in 1922, electrons were emancipated and the X-rays’ wavelength increased because some of the incident photon energy was transferred to the electrons.
 The experiment confirmed that electromagnetic radiation could also be described as photon particles following the laws of mechanics."

 	MLA style: Arthur H. Compton – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 2 Mar 2023. <https://www.nobelprize.org/prizes/physics/1927/compton/facts/>